sibartlett/Geo/readme.md

 * Use Geo geometries in RavenDB spatial queries

 __RavenDB JsonConverters for Geo__ - _[NuGet](https://nuget.org/packages/Geo.Raven) (.NET 4.0+, Silverlight 5)_

 RavenDB JsonConverters, which let you take advantage of the new spatial features in Raven 2.5.

 #### Useful Information

 * All ordinates are in degress, unless specified otherwise
 * All measurements are in S.I. units (metres, seconds, etc.), unless specified otherwise
-* The coordinate reference system kis assumed to be WGS-84
+* The coordinate reference system is assumed to be WGS-84

 #### License